 * Some names have been changed to protect the identity of those interviewed.

-Matthew Woolfe is the Australia-based founder of The Brunei Project, an independent initiative that raises awareness about human rights issues in Brunei.
+Matthew Woolfe is an Australia-based freelance writer, human rights advocate and the founder of The Brunei Project, an independent initiative that raises awareness about human rights issues in Brunei.